primatejs/primate/docs/guide/project-structure.md

 This directory can also contain an `index.html` file if you wish to override [the default one][default-index].

-Static resources take precedence over [routes][routing].
+Static resources take precedence over [routes][routes].
 You can configure Primate to serve static resources from a different path by setting the `http.static.root` option in your configuration to something else.